Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Methods

 \subsection{Data}

-Starting with the Gaia DR3 catalogue of eclipsing binary candidates \citep{gaia}, we select a sample of targets to investigate for signs of precession.
-The initial selection criterion, is as follows: parallax $> 1 \: mas$, $m_G < 18$, non-ellipsoidal, main-sequence stars, and available TESS light curve data (with at least a two year baseline).
-From here, we apply the following analysis to the EBs with processed light curve data from MIT's Quick-Look Pipeline \cite[QLP,][]{qlp}.
+Starting with the \textit{Gaia} DR3 catalogue of eclipsing binary candidates \citep{Gaia}, we select a sample of targets to investigate for signs of precession.
+The initial selection criteria are as follows: parallax $> 1 \: mas$, $m_{\rm G} < 18$, non-ellipsoidal, main-sequence stars, and available \textit{TESS} light curve data (with at least a two year baseline).
+From here, we apply the following analysis to the EBs with processed light curve data from MIT's Quick-Look Pipeline \cite[QLP;][]{qlp}.